csiro-data-school/regex/_episodes/02-shell-wildcards.md

 ~~~
 {: .language-bash}

 So back to our earlier challenge of listing files for sample numbers 10-19.
 A better solution is:
 ~~~
 ls sample1[0-9].txt
 ~~~
 {: .language-bash}

-Remember: an entire \[*list*\] set will only match a *single* listed character at a time.
+Remember: an entire '[*list*]' set will only match a *single* listed character at a time.

 > Write an ls command to list .txt files for samples 2 to 5.
 > Write an ls command to list .txt files for samples X, Y and Z and sample A.